Many people associate the feeling of a numb mouth with a visit to the dentist. However, there are many other potential causes of a numb mouth.

 Treatment for diabetes depends partly on the type of diabetes a person has.

 People with type 2 diabetes may also require insulin or other medications to control their blood glucose levels.
-However, some may be able to manage their blood glucose levels through diet and exercise.
+However, some may be able to

 Multiple sclerosis (MS) is a chronic condition that affects the central nervous system.
 In MS, the myelin sheath that surrounds and protects the nerve cells degrades.
 This can cause problems with sensation.